inoejj/odyssey_bot/README.md

 ## Installation

 ### Requirements
-Please make sure that you have docker installed before proceeding to the installation steps.
+Please make sure that you have docker and Git installed before proceeding to the installation steps.

 1. [Docker](https://docs.docker.com/get-docker/)
 2. [Git](https://git-scm.com/)